Summary

 repositoryName string yes The name of the repository.

-For this input datatype, you'll have to give the name of the tag, and the number of groups.
+For the input, you'll have to give the name of the tag, and the number of groups.
 The table below describes these parameters:

 ParameterTypeRequiredDefaultStabilityDescription